Accounts section

 Visualizations

-The Dashboard provides three interactive visualizations that enable lenders to quickly assess their borrowers' cash flow and spending habits.
+The Dashboard provides three interactive visualizations that enable lenders to quickly assess their merchant's cash flow and spending habits.
 These visualizations include Balance History, which tracks changes in account balances over time, Revenue vs Expense, which compares income and expenditures, and Summary by Transaction Tag, which categorizes transactions for a clearer view of spending patterns.
-Together, these tools offer a comprehensive overview of borrowers' financial behavior.
+Together, these tools offer a comprehensive overview of a merchant's financial behavior.

 You can download all visualizations along with their corresponding data in the image (.png) or data (.csv) format.
 To download, click on Export located in the top-right corner of each visualization, and select the appropriate option from the dropdown list. by selecting the export option.